 OLD KILN

-location beside Khlong Bang Khoat (the old Lopburi River).
-They are situated north of
+Khlong Hua Ro (the old Lopburi River).
+They are situated north of the main island

 The collapsed ruin of a single kiln is still viewable.
 There is plenty of broken ceramic